pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 Old content will stay in our clients cache, but this does not matter because we will never request them again and unused items in cache are regularly erased.

-This technique is actually quite close to the `Etag` we saw earlier, with one big difference.
+This technique is actually quite close to the `ETag` we saw earlier, with one big difference.
 Here, we can choose when we want to invalidate our client cache.